austineamonn/more-crises-mod-civ-vii/README.md

 Version 1.0

-Adds new crisis to the Antiquity and Exploration age.
-More Crisis to come!
+Adds new crises to the Antiquity and Exploration age.
+More Crises to come!

 ## Current Mod:

-Adds a Famine Crisis to Antiquity.
+Adds a Famine Crisis to Antiquity and an Inflation Crisis to Exploration.

 ### Famine Crisis - Antiquity